 Did you know that modern cloth nappies are easy to clean, stinky nappies are not normal, and a good laundry routine will guarantee your cloth nappies to come out squeaky clean every time?

 Let us help you get it right.

-We treat night nappies slightly differently, because these are worn for a longer period of time and need to be rinsed thoroughly in the morning with warm water to avoid smeliness or long term stink issues.
+Night nappies need to be rinsed thoroughly in the morning with warm water to avoid long term stink issues.
 After rinsing, these nappies can also go in the storage basket.

 Wash your nappies within three days.
 Keeping it in the laundry basket for longer may result in mould issues.

-We recommend a wash cycle where you start off with a pre-rinse, to rinse out the urine.
+Start off with a pre-rinse, to rinse out the urine.
 If your machine’s pre-rinse cycle is very short or not sufficient to remove the urine, you can opt for a quick wash option without detergent.
 For the main wash, wash your nappies on the fuzzy/cotton cycle.
-We have found that eco/gentle cycles do not clean nappies sufficiently.
+Eco/gentle cycles do not clean nappies sufficiently.
 Use the recommended amount of detergent for heavily soiled loads and try to wash at 40ºC.
 Depending on the detergent, you may need to do a post-rinse to remove any excess soap.
-In short: rinse – wash – rinse.
+In short: rinse – long wash – rinse.

 A guide on detergents

 Most laundry detergents on the market are suitable for washing cloth nappies.
 The exceptions are ‘gentle’ or ‘baby’ detergents as these are not strong enough to thoroughly clean nappies, as well as detergents containing fabric softener, as these coat the fibers and inhibit absorbency.